vmandic/FCCBot/readme.md

 ### IDEA / ABOUT:
 - inception at our company's friday hackathon, just for fun, no *real-deal* thing... our goal was to build a bot, host it, make it public and make it use some "cognitive" services :)
-- Zdravko has two main features or tasks if you wish.
-First, Zdravko can ask you a series of simple YES or NO questions and play a game of honesty with you.
-After each question you should get an audio response from Zdravko and in the end a result of analyzing your voice articulation to tell if you are telling the truth or lies mostly, i.e. are you a liar or not.
-Secondly, Zdravko can accept your selfie photo and tell you something about your current emotional state.
+- Zdravko can responde to some commands like help, commands, hi, hello and good bye / bye, and he can analyze your selfie photo and do a recognition of your emotions.
-- finally we'd like to make different celebrity personalities that the bot would impersonate so you could choose different ones
+- the whole idea was to impersonate some famous croatian celebrity and you chat with him/her by confessing your most evil sins and sending the bot your photo.
+After the magical analysis the bot would tell you if you were honest and how to repent, and also respond to you with a familiar audio voice of the impersonated person you had a chat with.

 ### USEFUL LINKS: